5 Things to Do: Watch fireworks in Lakemoor and Woodstock; celebrate butterflies in Crystal Lake

 10 years with Crystal Lake Brewing: Celebrate Crystal Lake Brewing’s 10-year anniversary Friday and Saturday at the bar, located at 150 N. Main St. Live music and food trucks will keep the party going from 3 to 11 p.m.
 Friday and from noon to 11 p.m.
 Saturday.
 Live performances include Deja Vu and Modern Day Romeos.
 Enjoy three new beers specially brewed for the occasion.
 The cover charge is $5, and parking is available at the Crystal Lake train station.
 More information on Crystal Lake Brewing’s party can be found at facebook.com/CrystalLakeBrewing.

 Lakemoor Fest: The 2024 Lakemoor Fest will be from 5 to 11 p.m.
 Friday and from noon to 11 p.m.
 Saturday at Morrison Park, located at 233 Rand Road.
-Enjoy live music performances from Exit 147 on Friday and the Matthew Holm Band on Sunday.
+Enjoy live music performances from Exit 147 on Friday and the Matthew Holm Band on Saturday, in addition to other live entertainment.
 Plenty of fun activities will fill the weekend, including a kids zone, food trucks, a fishing derby, live professional wrestling and fireworks.
 Check out more information about Lakemoor Fest at bit.ly/lakemoorfest2024.

 Touch a truck: Visit Algonquin Township from 10 a.m. to 2 p.m.
 Saturday at 3702 Route 14 in Crystal Lake for the township road district’s annual touch-a-truck event.
 Weather permitting, a helicopter will land at 11:30 a.m., followed by K-9 demonstrations by the McHenry County Sheriff’s Office.
 Get up close and personal with multiple public service vehicles at the free event.
 The first hour will be sensory friendly.
 See more details on the Algonquin Township truck event at facebook.com/AlgonquinTownshipRoadDistrict.